Seiko Matsuda: 1999–2003

-In March was released her twenty-seventh home-video release "Seiko Matsuda Zepp Tour 1999", which includes footages from the live house tour held in 1999.
-For the anniversary celebration releases, it slated on May with the fiftieth single 20th Party.
-The b-side track includes written song by daughter Sayaka, which was previous included in her studio album Eien no Shojo.
-The single debuted at number 17 and sold over 36k copies.
-In June, she released 2 singles and 1 studio album: fifty-first single Shanghai Love Song.
-From this single, Seiko started to collaborate with the new musician collaborator and later sound producer, Shinji Harada.
-The single debuted at number 37 and sold over 11k copies.
-The second single released on the same month, overall her fifty-second single "Unseasonable Shore" served as an ending theme to the Nippon TV program The Sunday.
-The song debuted at number 35 on the Oricon Weekly charts and sold over 11k copies.
-Her thirty-third studio album 20th party has songs divided half written by Ryo Ogura, left previously at the stock and Harada.
-The album debuted at number 16 on the Oricon Weekly charts.
-Between July and August, Seiko held her first concert tour for the first time in 2 years "Seiko Matsuda Concert Tour 2000".
-In September 2000, she released duet single True Love Story with her first boyfriend, Hiromi Go, produced by Max Matsuura.
-It served as a television commercial song to the Wacoal's product "Point Shaver".
-The single debuted at number 7 on the Oricon Weekly Charts, making it her single for the first time in 3 years to be in the Top 10.
-In November she released her fifty-fourth single The Sound of Fire.
+In March 2000 her twenty-seventh home-video release "Seiko Matsuda Zepp Tour 1999" was released.
+For her 20th anniversary as an idol, in May the fiftieth single "20th Party" was released.
+The V-side track includes a song written by her daughter, which was previously included in her studio album "Eien no Shojo".
+The single debuted at number 17.
+In June, she released 2 singles and 1 studio album: The single "Shanghai Love Song", a collaboration with Shinji Harada.
+The single debuted at number 37.
+The second single "Unseasonable Shore" served as an ending theme to the Nippon TV program "The Sunday".
+The song debuted at number 35.
+Her thirty-third studio album "20th Party" has half of the songs written by Ryo Ogura.
+The album debuted at number 16.
+Between July and August, Seiko held her first concert tour 2 years, "Seiko Matsuda Concert Tour 2000".
+In September, she released the duet single "True Love Story" with her first boyfriend, Hiromi Go, produced by Max Matsuura.
+It served as a television commercial song to the Wacoal's "Point Shaver".
+The single debuted at number 7, making it her first in 3 years to be in the Top 10.
+In November she released her fifty-fourth single "The Sound of Fire".
 The song served as an image song to the 2001 International Open Figure Skating Championships.
-The single debuted at number 46 on the Oricon Weekly charts and sold over 12k copies.
-In December, was released her twenty-eighth home-video release Seiko Matsuda Concert Tour 2000 20th Party, it includes from the live tour which was held on the same year.
-On the same month, she made appearance on the new year television program Kohaku for the 14th time.
+The single debuted at number 46.
+In December, her twenty-eighth home-video release "Seiko Matsuda Concert Tour 2000 20th Party" was released, she also made an appearance on Kohaku, for the 14th time.